 1 small onion

-3 carrots finely chopped
+3 carrots finely

-4 ribs celery finely chopped
+4 ribs celery finely

 1 Tbl.
 Paprika